 The Dean’s Advisory Council of the College of Engineering and Science is pleased to announce a call for proposals for the second Transformative Initiative for Generating Extramural Research (TIGER) grants program.

-The purpose of the TIGER Grants program is to provide financial support for the establishment, or expansion, of multi-disciplinary collaborations, that are multidisciplinary in nature and thus lead to the development of more competitive, center-type proposals and significant collaborative proposals.
+The purpose of the TIGER Grants program is to provide financial support for the establishment, or expansion, of multidisciplinary collaborations which will lead to the development of more competitive, center-type proposals and significant collaborative proposals.
 These efforts should support key areas that align with Clemson's emphasis areas and focus on the following:

 - Biomedical and Health

 - Big Data, Simulation, Visualization, and Cyber-security

 - STEM Education

 However, it should be noted that these are for guidance only.
 Strong submissions that do not fall directly in these areas may also be considered.